1,388 Early Intervention jobs in India

 Job Description

-- Conduct comprehensive developmental assessments for infants and toddlers (birth to 3 years) to identify developmental delays and disabilities.
+- Conducting comprehensive developmental assessments for infants and toddlers using standardized tools.

-- Develop, implement, and review Individualized Family Service Plans (IFSPs) in collaboration with families and a multidisciplinary team.
+- Developing Individualized Family Service Plans (IFSPs) in collaboration with families and a multidisciplinary team.

-- Maintain accurate and timely documentation of assessments, intervention plans, progress notes, and service delivery.
+- Maintaining accurate and timely documentation of assessments, interventions, and progress notes.

-- Ensure compliance with all relevant local and national regulations and standards for early intervention services.
+- Ensuring compliance with all relevant regulations and agency policies.

-- Master's degree in Speech-Language Pathology, Occupational Therapy, Early Childhood Special Education, Psychology, Social Work, or a related field.
+- Master's degree in Speech-Language Pathology, Occupational Therapy, Physical Therapy, Early Childhood Special Education, Psychology, or a closely related field.

-- Minimum of 5 years of experience providing early intervention services to young children with developmental delays or disabilities.
+- Minimum of 3 years of experience in early intervention services, working with infants and toddlers with developmental delays or disabilities.

-- In-depth knowledge of child development, developmental assessment tools, and evidence-based intervention strategies.
+- Strong knowledge of child development, assessment tools, and intervention strategies for birth to three populations.

 - Excellent communication, interpersonal, and counseling skills.